MicrosoftDocs/minecraft-creator/creator/Documents/AnimationsVsControllers.md

 # Animations vs Animation Controllers

 In Minecraft: Bedrock Edition, animations and animation controllers are two parts of the system that helps entities move and interact with the world.
-Though they sound very similar and are part of the same system, they serve very different functions and it's essential to understand how they interact.
+Though they sound very similar and are both part of a resource pack, they serve very different functions and it's essential to understand how they interact.

 First, let's start by describing each part of the entity animation system.

 ## Major Differences

 Animations in Minecraft define the raw animation data for an entity.
 Animation files contain keyframe data that shows how the game should manipulate the bones, properties, or other components of an entity's model over a specific period of time (in frames).
 You can use animations to define specific sequences, such as walking, attacking, or idle poses that the entity should repeat when performing certain actions.
-For more specific information on animations, check out [Animation Documentation - Getting Started]().
+For more specific information on animations, check out [Animation Documentation - Getting Started](../Reference/Content/AnimationsReference/Examples/AnimationGettingStarted.md).

 Animation controllers add logic to an entity to manage and trigger animations at the appropriate time or in response to an appropriate event.
 Animation controllers are state machines that control which animation plays and when it should start.
-To learn more about animation controllers, see [Introduction to Animation Controllers]().
+To learn more about animation controllers, see [Introduction to Animation Controllers](IntroductionToAnimationControllers.md).

 Here's a table that helps to illustrate the differences between animations and animation controllers: